AndrewRadev/whitespaste.vim/README.md

 Each of the definitions in the list is a dictionary that can hold several different keys.

 - `target_line`: If this key is set, the definition matches only for a specific line number of the area that the text is pasted in (the "target").
 The special value -1 denotes the last line + 1.
 - `target_text`: A pattern to match the target line's contents with.
 - `pasted_line`: Only matches when the first/last nonblank line of the pasted text is positioned on this line.
 - `pasted_text`: Only matches when the first/last nonblank line of the pasted text matches this pattern.
 - `blank_lines`: the exact amount of blank lines to set at the top or bottom of the pasted text.
 - `compress_blank_lines`: same as `blank_lines`, except only enforced if the current amount of blank lines is larger than the given number.

-The `target_line` and `pasted_line` keys would probably not be very useful, but they help in defining the edge case definitions:
+The `target_line` and `pasted_line` keys would probably not be very useful, but they help with the edge case definitions:

 ``` vim
 let g:whitespaste_linewise_definitions = {